guumaster/random-collections/KRE-notes.md.md

 2. Use case implementation (Gus)

-That is our base layer.
-On top of that we
+On top of that base layer.
+We create a new one with our own concepts that trie

 Starting from top to bottom we have the following abstractions: